 Protect School Property from Spring Storms

-Weather can be unruly, especially during spring storm season.
-High winds, hail, tornados, and flooding can damage school property and leave behind unbudgeted repair or replacement costs.
+Spring storms can bring heavy winds, hail, tornados, and flooding that damage school property and lead to unbudgeted repair or replacement costs.
 You might even have to relocate students until facilities are up and running.

 Follow these tips to protect your schools during spring storm season.